nicolas-goudry/earth-view/README.md

 > [!NOTE]
 > This feature relies on activation scripts from NixOS (`system.userActivationScripts`) and Home Manager (`home.activation`).
 >
-> However if you are using Home Manager and have the `systemd.user.startServices` option set to anything else than `suggest` or `false`, the module will not define any activation script and will let Home Manager activate the needed services.
+> If you are using Home Manager, you may want to use [`systemd.user.startServices`](https://nix-community.github.io/home-manager/options.xhtml#opt-systemd.user.startServices) instead.

 ## 🧐 How it works